pouryaghazizadeh/Task-website-aps/README.md

 ## don't forget write comment on your code
 ## please write for me in Front end folder a readme file that how i run your app
+## you have two weeks to finish the task also up-skills in every you need learn. after that, we choose you are ready to work with us or not.
 ## if you have any problem don't be shy.
 # good luck :)